AcademySoftwareFoundation/OpenColorIO/THIRD-PARTY.md

-See [LICENSE.md](LICENSE.md) for the main open source license of original code written for the OpenColorIO project.
+See [LICENSE](LICENSE) for the main open source license of original code written for the OpenColorIO project.

 The remainder of this file reproduces the open source licensing details